ArnaoutLab/diversity/README.md

 # About

 The `diversity` package calculates partitioned frequency- and similarity-sensitive diversity measures for a given metacommunity and its subcommunities.
+In ecology, a community is a grouping of several different species which share a common living space or geographical region (for example, all the animals living in a lake), and a metacommunity consists of several different communities which can interact with one another or have some species in common (for example, all the animals in a lake split into different depths).
+Each community that makes up a metacommunity is called a subcommunity.
+Even though these terms originate in ecology, we use them in a broader sense.
+If one is interested in analyzing a subset of a dataset, then the subset is a subcommunity and the entire dataset is the metacommunity.
+Alternatively, if one is interested in how individual datasets (e.g. from individual research subjects) compare to all datasets used in a study, the individual datasets are subcommunities and the set of all datasets is the metacommunity.
+(When there is only a single dataset under study, we use “subcommunity” and “metacommunity” interchangeably as convenient.)

 **Supported subcommunity diversity measures**: